Skip to content

 • Pencil and paper for sketching shapes

-• A round-over bit (optional if you’re using a router)
+• Round-over bit (optional if you’re using a router)

 Recommended Tools to Make This Project Easier